Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey: Abstract

 \section{Abstract}

 The ultra-low latency requirements of 5G/6G applications and privacy constraints call for distributed machine learning systems to be deployed at the edge.
-With its simple yet effective approach, federated learning (FL) is proved to be a natural solution for massive user-owned devices in edge computing with distributed and private training data.
-Most vanilla FL algorithms based on FedAvg follow a naive star topology, ignoring the heterogeneity and hierarchy of the volatile edge computing architectures and topologies in reality.
-In this paper, we conduct a comprehensive survey on the existing work of optimized FL models, frameworks, and algorithms with a focus on their network topologies.
-After a brief recap of FL and edge computing networks, we introduce various types of edge network topologies, along with the optimizations under the aforementioned network topologies.
-Lastly, we discuss the remaining challenges and future works for applying FL in topology-specific edge networks.
+With its simple yet effective approach, federated learning (FL) is a natural solution for massive user-owned devices in edge computing with distributed and private training data.
+FL methods based on FedAvg typically follow a naive star topology, ignoring the heterogeneity and hierarchy of the volatile edge computing architectures and topologies in reality.
+Several other network topologies exist and can address the limitations and bottlenecks of the star topology.
+This motivates us to survey network topology-related FL solutions.
+In this paper, we conduct a comprehensive survey of the existing FL works focusing on network topologies.
+After a brief overview of FL and edge computing networks, we discuss various edge network topologies as well as their advantages and disadvantages.
+Lastly, we discuss the remaining challenges and future works for applying FL to topology-specific edge networks.